apigee/apigee-deploy-maven-plugin/README.md

 apigee-deploy-maven-plugin (Apigee X or Apigee hybrid)
 -----------------------------------------------------------

-apigee-edge-maven-plugin is a build and deploy utility for building and deploying the Apigee ApiProxy's/Application bundles into Apigee hybrid Edge Platform.
+apigee-edge-maven-plugin is a build and deploy utility for building and deploying the Apigee ApiProxy's/Application bundles into Apigee Platform.
 The code is distributed under the Apache License 2.0.

 **NOTE:** Log4J libraries are upgraded to v2.17.1 in v2.2.2